Donald Trump Slams Joe Biden After Latest Gaffe, Says He’s ‘Not Playing With A Full Deck’

-As previously reported by The Inquisitr, former vice president Joe Biden was criticized for a gaffe he made during a recent campaign event in Iowa in which he told the audience made up of Hispanic and Asian voters that “poor kids” are “just as talented as white kids.”
+As previously reported by The Inquisitr, former Vice President Joe Biden was criticized for a gaffe he made during a recent campaign event in Iowa in which he told the audience made up of Hispanic and Asian voters that “poor kids” are “just as talented as white kids.”

 President Donald Trump told reporters on Friday that he was surprised when he heard about the 76-year-old candidate’s gaffe and seized the moment by taking a shot at the presidential candidate’s mental sharpness.